yh-sg/Fundamental/GeneralKnowledge/internet/internetConcept/readme.md

 ### Wireless Access Point(sub-device)
 - Internet -> Modem -> Router -> Wireless AP(Does not have WAN port while router have, thus it needs router)
 - Theoritically, can just use wi-fi router but it's harder to manage.
 AP is much easier to manage.
-- Does not have firewall and DHCP service(assign different IP address to devices) compare to router
+- Does not have firewall and DHCP(Dynamic Host Configuration Protocol) service(assign different IP address to devices) compare to router

 ### Reliability